Loan Product

 - Buying a business that includes the real estate

-- Restaurant real estate purchase or build out (with the property)
+- Hospitality real estate purchase or build out (with the property)

 - Franchise real estate purchase